 Learn with the Experts: Join our Workshop in Brooklyn!

 If you’re interested in learning how to make a leather bag from scratch with hands-on guidance, consider joining our live workshops where you can make your own leather bag.
+Craftsman Ave workshops are taught by artisan experts who are passionate about what they do while also kind and approachable for someone who is a beginner.
+It’s a great experience!
 Here are the details:

 What You’ll Be Making: A handcrafted leather bag approximately 13″x11″x5″.